Interdisciplinary Graduate Education/Human Development Center

 Use of Human Subjects in Research

 Federal regulations and University policy require that research projects involving human subjects be designed to protect the rights of the subjects, the researcher, and the University.
-This pertains to projects for classes on research methodology, independent studies, and thesis research as well as faculty/student research collaborations.
+This pertains to all classes, independent studies, and thesis research as well as faculty/student research collaborations.
 Each proposal involving human subjects and its provisions for their protection must be reviewed and approved by the Institutional Review Board (IRB) for the Protection of Human Subjects prior to initiation of the work.
-Some low-risk studies at the undergraduate level are covered by an instructor who is certified to provide training on the basics of human protection to a given course.
+Some low-risk studies at the undergraduate level may be covered by an instructor who is certified to provide training on the basics of human protection to a given course.
 However, at the graduate level, research projects involving human subjects need IRB committee approval, an on-line process which starts with a tutorial on human subjects protection.

 Research on regular and special education instructional strategies and research on the effectiveness of or comparison of instructional techniques, curricula, or classroom management methods are among the types of projects that may be handled by an expedited review process.
 For more information on the IRB process, see the manual Policies and Procedures for Protection of Human Subjects in Research, available electronically at www.uwec.edu/ORSP/IRB.